-- the co-ordination of a public ecumenical campaign by JPIT; a commitment from others to offer preaching or study resources for local churches; or training in communication for leaders for justice by the Connexional communications team.
-There might be other opportunities to engage with the Priorities for justice through other Connexionally-resourced work or with partner organisations or wider networks. - 202 Every member of the Methodist Church in Britain is able to join in with campaigns focused on political change, regardless of their jurisdiction.
+- 160. Every member of the Methodist Church in Britain is able to join in with campaigns focused on political change, regardless of their jurisdiction.
 Sometimes this will be at the level of local councillor, or MS, MSP or MP, or elected Mayor.
 The Priorities will offer greater variety for participation, with churches from right across the Methodist Church in Britain able contribute to and participate in the Priorities in ways that are contextually and politically relevant to them.
-In addition, as happens at the moment, districts and churches in different jurisdictions will continue to communicate with their governments. - 203 Having Priorities does not mean that local communities should not identify other local concerns or that the Methodist Church cannot respond to emerging or urgent issues.
-Indeed both of these will need to sit alongside longer term work on Priorities if the Church is faithfully to seek justice. - 204 Key to having Priorities is to offer the Methodist Conference itself another way of engaging with justice. - 205 We recommend that the Conference sets aside time each year for members to confer deeply on one of the five Priorities, in a way which offers resource or direction for the future, a practice that could also be reflected in districts and circuits.
+In addition, as happens at the moment, Districts and churches in different jurisdictions will continue to communicate with their governments. - 161.
+Having Priorities does not mean that local communities should not identify other local concerns or that the Methodist Church cannot respond to emerging or urgent issues.
+Indeed both of these will need to sit alongside longer term work on Priorities if the Church is faithfully to seek justice. - 162.
+Key to having Priorities is to offer the Methodist Conference itself another way of engaging with justice.

+We recommend that the Conference sets aside time each year for members to confer deeply on one of the five Priorities, in a way which offers resource or direction for the future, a practice that could also be reflected in districts and circuits.
 There would also need to be space for the Conference to consider urgent issues through the normal channels, but the main focus would be on discerning where God is acting for justice within the priority areas and conferring on how the Methodist Church can best join in.
-The Mission Committee/Methodist Council will report annually to the Conference on progress on the other priorities. - 206 The intention is that the priorities will stand for five years before being refreshed by the Conference, according to a process of evaluation and discernment to be agreed by the Methodist Council.
+The Mission Committee/Methodist Council will report annually to the Conference on progress on the other priorities.

+163. The intention is that the priorities will stand for five years before being refreshed by the Conference, according to a process of evaluation and discernment to be agreed by the Methodist Council.
 In the Covenant service we are reminded that there are seasons and times when God will call us to particular services and ask us to lay aside others, and that we accept God's purposes for us.
-The Priorities are intended to echo this rhythm of reflection, commitment and action. - 207 We recommend the following Priorities for justice be adopted: - Tackling inequality and poverty: seeking life in all its fullness - Enabling a flourishing environment: right relationship between people, planet and God - Seeking justice for refugees: one people, one world - Opposing discrimination: all are made in the image of God - Pursuing peace: seeking justice and reconciliation - 208 Each of these priorities is proposed because it is rooted in the Principles for justice, there is a real need in our world today, because we heard people talk about them, and because we believe that we have something to offer as a Church from our history, our relationships, our communities, our strengths in order to make a difference.
-The tables below set out why this is the case for each of these priorities and what our contribution as a Church or local churches could be. - 209 The examples given are not exhaustive.
+The Priorities are intended to echo this rhythm of reflection, commitment and action.

+164. We recommend the following Priorities for justice be adopted:

+- 1. Tackling inequality and poverty: seeking life in all its fullness - 2.
+Enabling a flourishing environment: right relationship between people, planet and God - 3.
+Seeking justice for refugees: one people, one world - 4.
+Opposing discrimination: all are made in the image of God - 5.
+Pursuing peace: seeking justice and reconciliation - 165.
+Each of these priorities is proposed because it is rooted in the Principles for justice, because there is a real need in our world today, because we heard people talk about them, and because we believe that we have something to offer as a Church from our history, our relationships, our communities, our strengths in order to make a difference.
+The tables below set out why this is the case for each of these priorities and what our contribution as a Church or Local Churches could be. - 166.
+The examples given are not exhaustive.
 It is hoped there will be many more partners and connections.
-Similarly, the suggestions of "what is ours to do" and "starting points" indicate the direction of travel, but will be developed more fully by those contributing to taking the priorities forward.
+Similarly the suggestions of 'what is ours to do' and 'starting points' indicate the direction of travel, but will be developed more fully by those contributing to taking the priorities forward.